 Yes, there will be a penalty of $25,000 per contract over gross and/or net limit.

 Are there delays for when tenders and/or above-reserve auctions are filled?

 All tenders and above-reserve auctions will be received when the auction is finished.

 Do all traders receive the same tenders and above-reserve auctions?

 Yes, tenders and above-reserve auctions are the same for all traders.

 The Case Package says that the BP Commodities case has 2 Traders, 1 Refiner, and 1 Producer.
 How many computers will each team receive for this case?

 During the BP Commodities Case, your team will have four laptops with four extended monitors connected to each laptop so each member will be connected to RIT Client.

 How will team seating be assigned?

 Most teams will be sitting in the same row while some teams will have pairs of students sitting across the other.
-Seating locations will be assigned randomly.
+While team members will be sitting close to each other, team seating will be assigned randomly.

 For the refiner, how long will the effect of news of HO or RBOB last?
 Does the effect of news to the price end just before the next news release?

 The price effect happens during the news release and the length that it lasts is randomized in the system.